QuantumSavory/Quantikz.jl/README.md

 savepdf(circuit, filename)
 ```

-If you do not have a functional TeX environment you can still view the corresponding TeX string or save it to file with:
+You can still view the corresponding TeX string or save it to file with:

 ```julia
 circuit2string(circuit)
 savetex(circuit, filename)
 ```

-As mentioned, `quantikz`, `standalone`, `pdflatex`, and `convert` are required.
-You can get the first three by installing most up-to-date TeX distributions like `texlive`, just be sure to install the full distribution with all subpackages. `convert` is part of ImageMagick and is necessary for the pdf-to-png conversion.

 If you need some of the more advanced features of the `quantikz` TeX macros that are not implemented here yet, you can edit the string directly, or more conveniently, you can generate the 2D array of macros that makes up the string: